tecconn/colorblind-pal/README.md

 This tool operates by applying a [feColorMatrix] transformation matrix against the color space of a page.

-For example, we may transform the color purple to a more distinguishable color for those who experience Deuteranopia.
+For example, we may transform the color purple to a more distinguishable color for those who experience Protanopia.

 Let $x$ be the vector representing the current normalized RGB color code and let $A$ be the transformation matrix to transform $x$ to a new color friendly space.
 Use $T(x)=Ax$ to calculate the resulting RGB vector.
 We calculate the